 - 1. Should a structure on a Special Hex be captured by an opposing Clan, the site may be used (that is, the structure rebuilt and replaced) by the conquering Clan for the same benefits.
 The site may be claimed back by the original Clan under same conditions. - 2.
 Clans may not build their own Villages in these hexes. - 3.
 Where the Special Hex offers to trade (for example, Coffee for Hirelings) you should regard this as the only thing the Locals/Trader will do.
 That is, they will not offer information, trade other goods, negotiate etc unless instigated by them (which is the exception rather than the rule).
 Player should note that Coffee (and other such commodities) are useful as trade items for Slaves, Hirelings, Mercenaries and the use of Ports etc. - 4.
-A nominal force of 20 Auxiliaries will defend sites that are built for them (unless another number is specified).
-These Auxiliaries have combat skill levels of 0 however Morale is 1.00.
-The Defensive factor of these Auxiliaries is increased with fortifications such as Moat, Palisade, Stone Walls etc that you may build which give the same defensive factors as per your Village fortifications. - 5.
-You may also recruit extra Auxiliaries to defend via payment to them.
+A nominal force of 20 Guards will defend sites that are built for them (unless another number is specified).
+These Guards have combat skill levels of 0 however Combat Morale is 1.00.
+The Defensive factor of these Guards is increased with fortifications such as Moat, Palisade, Stone Walls etc that you may build which give the same defensive factors as per your Village fortifications.
+These Guards start with no weapons nor armour, though these may be supplied to them.
+Note that Guards do not refresh between successive combats in a turn, though they may do so after the combat process is completed. - 5.
+You may also recruit extra Guards to defend via payment to them.
 10 Silver per turn per person, contracted for 12 turns at the start of each year (that is in Springtide, also known as month 01).
 At this point there is no limit on numbers.
-The Clan also needs to furnish weapons and armour to the Auxiliaries.
+The Clan also needs to furnish weapons and armour to the Guards.
 These need to be delivered to the site via one of your units.
 You may also assign Mercenaries to defend these sites.
-They will fight alongside Auxiliaries in MOTC mode - however it is incumbent upon players to do the MOTC numbers.

-- 6. Negotiation/barter with the Locals is not possible (except when GM instigated).
+They will fight alongside Guards in MOTC mode however it is incumbent upon players to do the MOTC numbers. - 6.
+Negotiation/barter with the Locals is not possible (except when GM instigated).
 Special Hexes are a manual feature and if any such interactions were allowed, the precedent would result in unacceptable additional work for the GM. - 7.
 Special Hexes (sites) can be transferred to other players.
 As long as there is no building/demolition involved you do not need to occupy the hex to do this.

 Certain Special Hexes have NPC locals who want goods delivered between locations, either from an Exporter to a corresponding Importer or between a pair of International cities (each will have goods to be delivered to the other city).
-[See also 3.6.7 Couriers, which are units that specialise in doing these services for NPC]
+[See also 3.6.7 Couriers, which are units that are well suited for doing these services for NPC due to their speed]